 The change of Modified Early Warning Score (MEWS) moving to the use of NEWS resulted in a corresponding reduction in compliance.
 This was due to the increased sensitivity of triggering using the NEWS criteria and subsequently adopted the NEWS2 on the Quarter 3 of 2018.
+As a result, this is now embedded into good practice and the trust aim to maintain and sustain excellent compliance.

-In line with all other Trusts in the country, UHNM has seen a significant demand on its emergency services and inpatient beds, including patients waiting in queues, in response to these challenges the Sepsis Team have:
+In line with all other Trusts in the country, UHNM has seen a significant demand on its emergency services and inpatient beds, including patients waiting in queues, and consequently from March 2019 the COVID-19 pandemic had imposed a challenge where in patients are more likely to develop sepsis or admitted with sepsis, in response to these challenges the Sepsis Team have;